cnosdb/cnosdb/server/continuous_querier/continuous_queries.md

 I imagine the process going something like this:

 1. Convert the data point into its compact form `<series id><time><values>`
-2. For each CQ on the metric and time-to-live without a `GROUP BY time`:
+2. For each CQ on the measurement and retention policy without a `GROUP BY time`:
     2.1.
 Run the data point through a special query engine that will output 0 or 1 data point.
     2.2.
 GOTO 1. for each newly generated data point 2.3.
 Write all the data points in a single call to the brokers 2.4.
 Return success to the user

-Note that for the generated data points, we need to go through and run this process against them since they can feed into different time-to-lives, metrics, and new tag-sets.
+Note that for the generated data points, we need to go through and run this process against them since they can feed into different retention policies, measurements, and new tag-sets.
 On 2.2 I mention that the output will either be a data point or not.
 That's because of `WHERE` clauses on the query.
 However, it will never be more than a single data point.

 I mention that we'll need a special query engine for these types of queries.
 In this case, they never have an aggregate function.
 Any query with an aggregate function also has a group by time, and these queries by definition don't have that.